Eliminating a disease is good. But what if we could actually reduce the likelihood of the disease?

 Augmented and Virtual Reality (AR & VR):

 ML algorithms enhance AR and VR programs, which in turn provide advanced medical imaging.
 These algorithms also enhance 3D modeling.
 According to research by Frost & Sullivan, healthcare outcomes can be improved by 30 – 40% with the help of AI.

 Many software has demonstrated their extraordinary abilities using AI.
 Such as one program could successfully predict how proteins fold into 3D shapes.
 This means that researchers can discover mechanisms behind some diseases and design personalized medicines for individual patients.

-This type of forecast assists the initial screening of drug substances by quickly measuring the RNA and DNA of those compounds.
+This type of forecast assists the initial screening of medicine substances by quickly measuring the RNA and DNA of those compounds.

 Identify Right Candidates for Clinical Trials:

-Getting the right candidate for the trial of any drug is critical.
+Getting the right candidate for the trial of any medicine is critical.
 AI helps to identify suitable candidates by looking at their medical history, disease condition, infection rates, demographics, age, and other factors.